cyberconnecthq/cyberconnect-docs-v2/versioned_docs/version-V2/cyberconnect/core-concepts/follow-connection.md

 ## Follow vs. Subscribe

-Follow is another form of connection supported by the protocol, but unlike Subscribe the follow feature does not require any on-chain transaction and is not represented by an NFT.
+Follow is another form of connection supported by the protocol, but unlike a SubscribeNFT the follow feature does not require any on-chain transaction and is not represented by an NFT.
 Instead, follows are implemented through off-chain proofs that are synced to Arweave.
-Additionally, while subscriptions are represnted through an address minting a ccProfileNFT's SubscribeNFT on a specific chain, follows are represented as address->handle relationships (making the chain-agnostic).
-This is great for applications with light weight social graph needs like following another user’s wallet activity.
+Additionally, while subscriptions are represented through an address minting a ccProfileNFT's SubscribeNFT, follows are represented as address->ProfileNFT relationship.
+This is great for applications with light weight social graph needs, that do not want to incur gas costs.

 ![follow_v_subscribe](/img/v2/follow_v_subscribe.png)